Thunberg Labels COP26 failure As Youth Demand Action - UrduPoint

 "And it's just up to our leaders to get their act together."Campaigners say they expect up to 50,000 demonstrators in the Scottish city on Saturday as part of a global round of climate protests.

-Summit organisers on Thursday confirmed that there had been a number of positive Covid-19 tests among attendees, but have said they will not provide figures on how many.
+Summit organisers on Thursday confirmed a number of positive Covid-19 tests among attendees, but have said they will not provide figures on how many.